-- 7.5 outside hours for each credit hour of lecture/laboratory
+- 7.5 outside hours for each semester credit hour of lecture/laboratory - 5.0 outside hours for each quarter credit hour of lecture/laboratory

 Students are expected to complete homework outside the classroom in addition to classroom requirements.
 The minimum outside clock hours are stated on each course syllabus and documented in each course description in the catalog.
 Additional outside clock hours may be, but not limited to, required written assignments, written book reports, required reading and homework assignments, oral presentation activities, hands-on practice sessions, etc. Grading for the outside preparation hours is published on each syllabus on a course-by-course basis.